Clan Anderson: 19th and 20th centuries

+Clan society

+The Clan Anderson Society is a North American organisation dedicated to preserving the history and heritage of Clan Anderson.
+It was formed in 1973 and is active across the continent.
+The current Chieftain is Hope Vere Anderson, Baron of Bannockburn.

+The society maintains a clan room and archival display at Wyseby House in Kirtlebridge, Dumfriesshire, Scotland.
+This facility serves as a hub for the society's activities and preserves important historical records and artifacts related to the clan.

+In 2014, the Clan Anderson Society was granted a coat of arms by the Court of the Lord Lyon, the heraldic authority in Scotland.
+The design of the coat of arms features the clan's motto, "WE STAND SURE".
+That same year, Dr. Joseph Morrow, the Lord Lyon King of Arms, presented the letters patent for the coat of arms to the society at the Loch Norman Highland Games in North Carolina.

 Cadet branches

 As the Clan has never been able to proclaim a Chief, there are no cadet branches for this clan.
-However, the major families have been identified as Anderson of Ardbrake & Westerton (whose crest is used by Andersons as a clansman's crest badge); Anderson of Kinneddar (scion of the Ardbrake line), Anderson of Noth, Anderson of Newbiggin & Kingask, Anderson of Dowhill & Stobcross, Anderson of Linkwood, Anderson of Inchyra & Stonyhill, Seton-Anderson of Mounie and Anderson of Candacraig.
+However, the major families have been identified as Anderson of Ardbrake & Westerton (whose crest is used by Andersons as a clansman's crest badge); Anderson of Kinneddar (scion of the Ardbrake line), Anderson of Noth, Anderson of Newbiggin & Kingask, Anderson of Dowhill & Stobcross, Anderson of Linkwood, Anderson of Inchyra & Stonyhill, Seton-Anderson of Mounie, and Anderson of Candacraig.

 Highland MacAndrews

 In the Scottish Highlands the surname MacAndrew is considered a sept of the Clan Mackintosh or Chattan Confederation and MacAndrews were also associated with the Clan MacDonell of Glengarry.
 The surnames Andrew and Andrews are also considered septs of the Highland Clan Ross.